Dubai International Airport Automated People Mover

 The Dubai International Airport Automated People Mover is a driverless people mover located within Dubai International Airport.
 It operates in two "segments" within Terminal 3 and Concourse A & B, often referred to as the Terminal 3 APM, and between Terminals 1 and Concourse D will referred to as the Terminal 1 APM.

 Terminal 3 APM

 The first segment runs between the Terminal 3 and the Airbus A380 dedicated Concourse A. The segment transports departing passengers to their A380 gates, and transports arriving passengers to the passport and immigration section of Terminal 3.

-These segment use Mitsubishi Crystal Mover system and opened since January 2013.
+This segment uses the Mitsubishi Crystal Mover system and opened in January 2013.